AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 >You can access the new experience for the following objects:
 > * Issues, projects, tasks, and documents.
 >
->     This is available when you enable the commenting Beta experience.
+>     This is available when you enable the new commenting experience.
 >
 >     This functionality is available only for the Updates section, and it is not available for the following areas:
 >